Code of Community Standards

 - Only the members of the Appeal Review Panel may be present during deliberations.
 The Chair may remain to answer any policy or procedural questions.

-- The Appeal Review Panel has authority to refer the case back to the original Student Conduct Official(s) to reconsider the information; refer the case for further investigation; reverse the decision, in whole or in part or uphold the original decision.
+- The Appeal Review Panel has authority to refer the case back to the original Community Standards Administrator(s) to reconsider the information; refer the case for further investigation; reverse the decision, in whole or in part or uphold the original decision.

 - A consensus is necessary to uphold or change the decision